Our History: 1966-1970

 - Innovation: We are willing to take risks, challenge convention and be very creative in our search for new ways of working, in particular by taking account of the environmental impact of our decisions.

-As part of our values driven approach we are working towards achieving the LGBT Charter Mark Award.
+As part of our values driven approach we have been awarded the LGBT Charter Foundations Award.
 Find out more about this work, and other valuable resources here.

 How we work